 Photo credit: National Galleries of Scotland

-The painting is technically brilliant.
-It captures the Scottish winter weather perfectly and in his very dark attire Walker is silhouetted sharply against a dull and overcast sky, heavy with snow clouds.
+The painting is technically brilliant, perfectly capturing the Scottish winter weather.
+In his dark attire Walker is silhouetted sharply against a dull overcast sky, heavy with snow clouds.
 You can almost feel the icy chill in the air and feel the strong wind that is blowing the clouds, suggested by the rapid brushstrokes.
-Thin paint is scraped roughly over the canvas above a lighter underlayer, so that it almost looks like sleet falling in the distance.
-In contrast to the sketchy handling of the landscape the Reverend himself is carefully and smoothly painted in small soft strokes, whilst his ice skates are depicted with more detail than anything else in the image.
+Thin paint is scraped roughly over the canvas above a lighter underlayer, creating visible brushmarks that stand for sleet or rain falling in the distance.
+In contrast to the sketchy handling of the landscape the Reverend himself is carefully and smoothly painted, whilst his ice skates are depicted with more detail than anything else in the image.

-Reverend Walker had been brought up by his English parents in the Netherlands where both skating and paintings of people skating on icy lakes by painters like Hendrik Avercamp were very popular.
-Walker wrote books about the country, and so the setting of the painting may be a nod to his affinity with Holland.
-In Scotland, he was a member of the Edinburgh Skating Club which was the oldest of its kind in Britain and met on the lochs of Duddingston or Lochend during the winter.
-The ability to skate well was a prerequisite for joining the Club, and there was an entrance test involving skating a circle on each foot and then jumping over three hats piled on top of one another.
+Reverend Walker had been brought up by his English parents in the Netherlands where he probably learned to skate, and where paintings of people skating on icy lakes by painters like Hendrik Avercamp were very popular.
+Walker had written books about the country, and so the setting of the painting may be a nod to his affinity with Holland.
+In Scotland he was a member of the Edinburgh Skating Club which was the oldest of its kind in Britain and met on the lochs of Duddingston or Lochend during the winter.
+The ability to skate well was a prerequisite for joining the club, and there was an entrance test involving skating a circle on each foot and then jumping over three hats piled on top of one another.

 Here the Reverend is painted in the ‘travelling position’ with his arms folded on his chest.
 This position was designed to allow the skater to move as speedily as possible by reducing wind resistance.
 The incisions painted in the ice around him however suggest that he is also capable of more technically challenging manoeuvres.
-Raeburn has cleverly achieved this effect by using a dark green-grey colour for the water and covering it with a translucent chalky glaze of white paint.
-He has then scratched into the glaze with the end of a brush or a palette knife to reveal the darker colour below, and for a final touch has added a few little smears of opaque white to indicate shavings of ice flying up from the Reverend’s skates.
+Raeburn has cleverly achieved this effect by painting the water in a dark green-grey colour before covering it with a translucent chalky glaze of white paint.
+He has then scratched into the glaze with the end of a brush or a palette knife to create darker lines to represent the marks in the ice made by the Reverend’s skates, and for a final touch has added a few little smears of opaque white to indicate shavings of ice flying up.
 The unexpected elegance of the gliding figure of the Reverend makes for a picture of real wit and beauty.